Wearing the Old Jacket?

 Now, Luther and Calvin could expound divine election with joy because they were chosen, and they knew it.
 Despite their propositional errors, their basic understanding of their relationship with God was correct.
 He did, in fact, love them and conspire to save them before the foundation of the world.
 When they believed, He did bring them into His family irrevocably, and give them life that would last forever.
 In all this they were entirely correct.
 Crucially, they did not just know these things by syllogism.
 They knew them by experience, by knowing God for themselves and hearing Him in their own souls.
 Thus fortified, they taught God’s love with joy, as similarly joyful children of the Reformation do to this day.

-But their formulations were somewhat in error, and as the generations ran on, the errors became apparent.
-The doctrine of election was not, in fact, an unspeakable comfort; it was a terror to many tortured souls who did not know if they were chosen.
-Indeed, because of the errors baked into the early formulations, many poor souls were taught that in this life, they could never know if they had been chosen.
-This doctrine, despite the joy of Luther and Calvin, devoured its great-grandchildren.
-This was a sign that something was wrong, and needed to be fixed.
+But their formulations were somewhat in error, and as the generations ran on, the cracks began to show.
+Because of the errors baked into the early formulations, many poor souls were taught that in this life, they could never know if they had been chosen.
+For such tortured souls, the doctrine of election was not, in fact, an unspeakable comfort; it was a terror.
+This doctrine, despite the joy of Luther and Calvin, devoured its great-grandchildren — a sure sign that something needed to be fixed.

 None of our doctrinal formulations—however correct—are immune to this danger.
 Peter tells us that ignorant and unstable people can twist even the Scriptures to their own destruction (2 Peter 3:16).
 How much more might they exaggerate the flaws of our all too fallible doctrinal formulations?